We have today three versions of the calendar measuring our days and weeks and years.

 "Now the LORD said to Moses and Aaron in the land of Egypt, "This month shall be the beginning of months for you; it is to be the first month of the year to you.
 Speak to all the congregation of Israel, saying, 'On the tenth of this month they are each one to take a lamb for themselves."
 (Exodus 12:1-3 NASB unless noted)

-The calendar year was to begin in the month of the passover, in fact, ten days before the passover.
+The calendar year was to begin in the month of the Passover, in fact, ten days before the Passover.

 By God's directive, this calendar used numbers to designate the months, i.e. 1st month, 2nd month, 3rd month, etc.